peterp415/ll-deploy.junos/README.md

 In this environment, the `srx1-left` SRX and `srx1-right` SRX form a VPN tunnel connecting their local networks, through the `r1-middle host`, which acts as a router.
 The `ge-0/0/2.0` interfaces are external VPN endpoints with "public" IPs.
+The `ge-0/0/1.0` interfaces are internal and reachable via the tunnel.
+Prefixes are adverised by each router via eBGP through the tunnel.
+The left and right routers are also peered via eBGP to r1-middle exchanging loopbacks.

 ### Vagrant SRX VM Bootstrap Configuration